Act of Congress: Public law, private law, designation

 In the United States, acts of Congress are designated as either public laws, relating to the general public, or private laws, relating to specific institutions or individuals.
-Since 1957, all Acts of Congress have been designated as "Public Law X–Y" or "Private Law X–Y", where X is the number of the Congress and Y refers to the sequential order of the bill (when it was enacted).
+Since 1957, all acts of Congress have been designated as "Public Law X–Y" or "Private Law X–Y".
+X is the number of the Congress and Y refers to the sequential order of the bill (when it was enacted).
 For example, P. L. 111–5 (American Recovery and Reinvestment Act of 2009) was the fifth enacted public law of the 111th United States Congress.
 Public laws are also often abbreviated as Pub.
 L. No. X–Y.

 When the legislation of those two kinds are proposed, it is called public bill and private bill respectively.

 Usage

 The word "act", as used in the term "act of Congress", is a common, not a proper noun.
 The capitalization of the word "act" (especially when used standing alone to refer to an act mentioned earlier by its full name) is deprecated by some dictionaries and usage authorities.
 However, the Bluebook requires "Act" to be capitalized when referring to a specific legislative act.
 The United States Code capitalizes "act".

 The term "act of Congress" is sometimes used in informal speech to indicate something for which getting permission is burdensome.
 For example, "It takes an act of Congress to get a building permit in this town."